AleOnori98/MicroGridsPy_Doc/docs/source/example.rst

 **Results Interpretation**

-In the foundational simulation scenario, the energy composition is substantially influenced by renewable sources, resulting in a renewable penetration rate of 77.38%.
+In the default scenario, the energy composition is substantially influenced by renewable sources, resulting in a renewable penetration rate of 77.38%.
 This approach is bolstered by a 34.87% utilization of battery storage, which plays a critical role in energy continuity.
 Despite the emphasis on renewables, diesel generators contribute a notable 23.13% to the energy provision.
 This contribution is particularly significant given that it addresses supply shortfalls when renewable generation and battery storage do not fully meet the demand.
+Reguarding costs, Net Present Cost (NPC) is equal to about 132 kUSD while LCOE (representing an ideal and simplified tariff for the users) is 0.2562 USD/kWh.

 The financial trajectory, as depicted in the Cash Flow Plot, suggests a gradual uptick in diesel generator reliance.
 This pattern underscores the need for expanded generation capacity to accommodate the ascending energy demand.
 However, such reliance on diesel generation is not statically doomed to increase unchecked.
 The model is equipped to simulate escalating fuel costs annually, providing an economic counterbalance to generator dependence.
 By incorporating the reality of rising fuel costs, the model adds an economic impetus for investing in more renewable sources and storage solutions over time.

-It is pivotal to recognize that the current modeling framework is built upon Linear Programming (LP) principles, without incorporating the intricacies of Mixed-Integer Linear Programming (MILP) or nuanced features like generator partial load effects.
-The model's financial assessments are predicated on a consistent interest rate, rather than employing the more dynamic Weighted Average Cost of Capital (WACC), which could yield a more layered financial analysis conducive to strategic planning for energy infrastructure.

-Anticipated enhancements to the model will include the integration of capacity expansion strategies, refined modeling of generator operations to include partial load effects, and a transition to WACC for a more detailed financial outlook.
+The following simulations will include the integration of capacity expansion strategies, refined modeling of generator operations to include partial load effects, and a transition to WACC for a more detailed financial outlook.
 Moreover, with the capacity to simulate incremental fuel costs, the model will offer insights into how escalating operational expenses might naturally curtail reliance on fossil-fuel generators, thus reinforcing the economic viability of renewable solutions.

-These prospective enhancements will not only heighten the model's precision but will also facilitate the development of more sustainable and economically sound energy systems for rural mini-grids, thereby supporting the transition towards cleaner and more resilient energy infrastructures.

 Capacity Expansion and Increasing Fuel Cost